BBfiChe/TinyFlight/README.md

 # TinyFlight
-The Github page for the TinyFlight simulator for the thumby color!
+The Github page for the TinyFlight simulator for the Thumby Color!

 # ----------------------------------------------------------------

-# Everything we need to know (Gameplan) for the TinyFlight game so development can start ASAP
+# Everything we need to know (Gameplan) for TinyFlight so development can start ASAP

 # ----------------------------------------------------------------